balaji170103/shoeVerse/shoeVerse/README.txt

 12:05 Added the navigation link inside

-12:07 Runed and tested it is redirecting to webpage and abousus content is displayed.
+12:07 Runed and tested it is redirecting to webpage and about us content is displayed.

-1900 Started pair programming Kenechi and I(siva sai )
-1905 pulled the project from the repo
+1900 Started pair programming Kenechi and I (Siva sai ) 1905 pulled the project from the repo
 1910 Tested the application if its running or not
 1915 started working on product list